sgrodzicki/sencha-touch/docs/guides/apps_intro/README.md

 * *controllers: ['Groups']* will load *app/controller/tablet/Groups.js*
 * *models: ['MyApp.model.Group']* will load *app/model/Group.js*

 Most of the time a Profile will only define additional controllers and views as the models and stores are typically shared between all variants of the app.
-For a more detailed discussion of Profiles see the <a href="#!/guide/profiles">device profiles guide</a>.
+For a more detailed discussion of Profiles see the [device profiles guide](#!/guide/profiles).

 ## Launch Process